GRINS-Spoke0-WP2/WE-C3S/v.1.0.0/README.md

 ### C3S 1: Download

-The first script are [`C3S_Download.R`](script/C3S_Download.R).
+The first script is [`C3S_Download.R`](script/C3S_Download.R).
 This script makes the request about weather variables to the [Climate Change Service](https://cds.climate.copernicus.eu) ([download link](https://eeadmz1-cws-wp-air02-dev.azurewebsites.net/download-data/)) managed by the Copernicus EU programme.
 The following table summarises the variables requested and the datasets accessed.

 | **variable**          | **period** | **dataset**       |
 |-----------------------|------------|-------------------|